meklort/bcm5719-fw/README.md

 Once switched, future releases will be installed using the standard update mechanism in fwupd.

 ## Installing using fwupdtool
-Alternatively to using LVFS, The fwupd cab files in the release package can be manually flashed with fwupdtool 1.5.0 or later.
+Alternatively to using LVFS, the fwupd cab files in the release package can be manually flashed with fwupdtool 1.5.0 or later.

 For **Talos II**:
 ```bash